veracruz-project/veracruz-examples/i-poc/README.md

     User-laptop --- Veracruz-app

 ```

+The primary components of the example are:
+* Veracruz runtime
+* Cloud infrastructure that runs on kubernetes
+   * VaaS (Veracruz as a Service)
+   * CCFaaS (Confidential Computing Function as a Service)
+   * iotex-s3-app: copies files fom S3 to a veracruz instance
+* iotex-user-app: represents the end user application
+* VOD: veracruz application that process the decrypt and process the video

 The following figure describe the application in more detail.
 The figure shows the components, communications path and information exchanged.
 In the figure if a symbol is close to an entity, it means that this entity is sending that data (symbol).